Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Introduction

-where $\beta$ is a coefficient vector, $h_0(\tau)$ is an unspecified baseline hazard for the contact interval, and $X_{ij}$ is a vector that can include susceptibility covariates for $i$, infectiousness covariates for $j$, and pairwise covariates.
-This allows point and interval estimation of hazard ratios associated with covariates, but it still assumes that all transmission occurred between individuals under observation.
+where $\beta$ is a coefficient vector, $h_0(\tau)$ is an unspecified baseline hazard for the contact interval, and $X_{ij}$ is a vector that can include infectiousness covariates for $i$, susceptibility covariates for $j$, and pairwise covariates.
+This allows point and interval estimation of hazard ratios associated with covariates, but it still assumes that all transmissions occur between individuals under observation.
 The inability to account for external sources of infection is a limitation that must be addressed before pairwise survival analysis can become a practical tool for infectious disease epidemiology.

-In this paper, we develop a pairwise accelerated failure time (AFT) model that allows the rate parameter of the contact interval distribution to depend on covariates while accounting for the risk of infection from external sources.
-Coefficient estimates from this model are consistent and asymptotically normal, which we show both analytically and in a large simulation study of various epidemiologic study designs.
-We apply the model to household surveillance data collected by the Los Angeles County Department of Public Health during the 2009 influenza A(H1N1) pandemic, finding that accounting for external infection greatly improves statistical power.
-The pairwise AFT model has the potential to become an important new tool in the design and analysis of vaccine trials, outbreak investigations, and other studies of infectious disease transmission.
+In this paper, we develop a pairwise accelerated failure time (AFT) regression model that allows the rate parameter of the contact interval distribution to depend on covariates while accounting simultaneously for the risk of infection from internal and external sources.
+We use counting process theory and a simulation study to show that parameter estimates from this model are consistent and asymptotically normal.
+Our simulation study also highlights the critical role of epidemiologic study design in parameter estimation.
+We apply the pairwise AFT regression model to household surveillance data collected by the Los Angeles County Department of Public Health during the 2009 influenza A (H1N1) pandemic, and we find that accounting for external infection improves statistical power to estimate the effect of antiviral prophylaxis.
+The pairwise AFT model has the potential to become an important new statistical tool in infectious disease epidemiology, with potential applications including the design and analysis of vaccine trials, outbreak investigations, and the analysis of contact tracing data or household studies.